mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 ##### 1:00:05

 Simplify, unify; that is what is called *harmonious*.
-Or regulating; we use the term regulating.
+Or ‘regulating’; we use the term regulating.
 Regulating is not to destroy, not to move from one to another.
 Regulating means that you know all things, many things around us.
 First, accept [them].
 And [then], how to *arrange* them; how to use the circumstances; the sensory system, movement system, and also the brain-nerve system, whatever it is.
 And then, let's sit down in the core of your total personality.
 That is [Buddha Nature](glossary#buddha-nature).

 And then this total personality, which is called [Buddha](glossary#buddha), is completely perfect, all-pervading.
 [Dogen Zenji](glossary#dogen) says, “The origin of the way is perfect and all-pervading.”
 [It is] manifesting the original nature of existence.
 If you arrange the circumstances, and sensory world, movement system, gut system, and also the brain system, nervous system – very naturally, you can practice [samadhi](glossary#samadhi), you can offer yourself into [zazen] and you can practice [egolessness](glossary#egolessness).
 And also, you can do something without any design on expecting a reward.
 That is perfect, harmonious life.
 That is peaceful life.

 And then, even though you don't understand, your total personality is perfectly peaceful, harmonious.
 How? ...
 This is belief.
 Belief really helps your activities, your practice.
 Belief is really helpful.